-Democracy Disrupted: The Politics of Global Protest, Philadelphia: University of Pensylvania Press, 2014.
+Democracy Disrupted: The Politics of Global Protest, Philadelphia: University of Pennsylvania Press, 2014.

-In Mistrust We Trust: Can Democracy Survive When We Don’t Trust Our Leaders?, New York: TED Books, 2013.
+In Mistrust We Trust: Can Democracy Survive When We Don’t Trust Our Leaders?, Monterey: TED Conferences Press, 2013.

 The Anti-American Century (co-edited with Alan McPherson), Budapest: CEU Press, 2007.

 Shifting Obsessions: Three Essays on the Politics of Anticorruption, Budapest: CEU Press, 2004.

 Furthermore, he has published widely in international journals and papers.